wesinator/windows-dev-docs/hub/apps/develop/security/share-certificates.md

 Windows apps that require secure authentication beyond a user Id and password combination can use certificates for authentication.
 Certificate authentication provides a high level of trust when authenticating a user.
 In some cases, a group of services will want to authenticate a user for multiple apps.
 This article shows how you can authenticate multiple apps using the same certificate, and how you can provide convenient code for a user to import a certificate that was provided to access secured web services.

 Apps can authenticate to a web service using a certificate, and multiple apps can use a single certificate from the certificate store to authenticate the same user.
 If a certificate does not exist in the store, you can add code to your app to import a certificate from a PFX file.
+The client app in this quickstart is a WinUI app, and the web service is an ASP.NET Core web API.

 ## Create and publish a secured web service